 NCERT Class 4 Maths Chapter 8 Carts and Wheels, solutions are provided here for students who are preparing for their final exams.
-These solutions consist of a question bank which will help students to understand each and every concept explained in the chapter.
-The solved questions are designed by our experts and with respect to CBSE syllabus(2018-2019) prescribed for class 4.
+These NCERT Solutions consist of a question bank which will help students to understand each and every concept explained in the chapter.
+The solved questions are designed by our experts and with respect to CBSE syllabus(2020-2021) prescribed for class 4.

 The question paper for the final exam is prepared according to the exercise questions present in chapter 8 of the 4th class Maths NCERT book.
 Therefore, we have tried to provide solutions for all the types of questions which can be asked from this chapter, so that students could score well.